jkpr/advent-of-code-2020/README.md

 # Day 3

-The main thing to realize is that since the forest is repeating along the x-axis, we can use module arithmetic on the position of the x-axis index.
+The main thing to realize is that since the forest is repeating along the x-axis, we can use modular arithmetic on the position of the x-axis index.

 # Day 4